Best Income Protection Insurance For Contractors In 2024

 All salary and dividends are paid to a contractor through their limited company.
 The policy is set up in the name of the company, and the business pays the monthly premiums.

-If any claim occurs, any benefit taxes as income.
-It differs from personal plans where the benefit is tax-free due to premiums paying from post-tax income.
+If a claim occurs, any benefit is taxed as income.
+This differs from personal plans, where the benefit is tax-free due to premiums paid from post-tax income.

 Pre-tax income using a limited company enables a higher level of up to 80% of regular salary compared to the lower levels of a personal plan.